 A Terms of Reference is typically created or approved at the discretion of the board and usually follows the election of a new board or creation of a new committee.
 A Terms of Reference should reflect the bylaws of the co-operative, but it does not require the same level of detail.
 Larger co-operatives might engage legal counsel to draft the terms, but this could can be done by a member of the board using a template or with proper advice.
 Further, changes to the Terms of Reference can be done by the board without consulting the membership.

 It is important that there is consent from the board and the committee that the contents of the terms are representative of the intention of its creation and all individuals understand its purpose and their role.
 If there is ambiguity around the terms, individuals may not comply with its provisions and the committee may overextend its reach or deviate from its purpose.

-Sample Terms of Reference for a Finance Committee
+Creating a Terms of Reference for a Finance Committee (Sample)

 Sample Co-operative Finance Committee Terms of Reference